DanhDue/getx_sample/README.md

 ```dart
 get create page:login
 ```
-After the command is run, a page has a username created that included view, controller, and binding.
+After the command is run, a page has created that included view, controller, and binding.
 View, Controller, and Binding have generated automatically and then are added to the corresponding places(app_pages, app_routes) so you can manage them easily.

-Now you can use the greate features that GetX brings.
+Now you can use the great features that GetX brings.

 #### 1.1.
 Navigation
 * To navigate to nextScreen